 in advanced payment with the VA.

-Interested persons should contact the Registrar's Office for information and assistance per- taining to eligibility and application for Veterans Educational Benefits.
+Interested persons should contact the Office of Academic Services and Registrar for information and assistance per- taining to eligibility and application for Veterans Educational Benefits.

 Satisfactory Academic Progress

 Federal regulations require that all students receiving any form of financial assistance make and maintain satisfactory academic progress toward the completion of their degrees in order to re- main eligible to receive assistance.
 Students are evaluated on the basis of GPA (Grade-Point Av- erage), credit hour completion and maximum time-frame limitation.
 The Financial Aid Department is responsible for evaluating satisfactory academic progress of students receiving fi- nancial assistance.
 Students are considered to be making satisfactory academic progress if they meet the two standards of measurement (Qualitative and Quantitative).